MurcielagoMorado/HACS-Fallout4/README.md

 # TO-DO:
 - after suggesting the best guess, prompt user for likeness score and eliminate words that *cannot* be the keyword before repeating the process of finding the optimal string.
-- implement tie resolution.
+- implement tie resolution. - DONE
 - optimize space usage.
-- improve readability.
+- improve readability. - DONE
 - visual polish and finishing touches.

 # KNOWN ISSUES: